daliboru/daliboru/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/daliborbelic/)

-I am a software developer who values transparency, continuous improvement and creating products with care and dedication.
-My approach to development focuses on finding solutions to problems rather than simply adding new features.
-I also tend to over-architect and underbuild (I’m hoping for the best but planning for the worst).
-As a software developer, my goal is to be proficient in a wide range of technologies and not be limited to any specific stack or framework.
-That being said, I have the most experience working with React, React Native, and Node.js.

-I have a strong interest in extreme programming (XP) and test-driven development (TDD) because I believe these tools lead to the most durable and cost-effective solutions.
+Dalibor is a seasoned software craftsman who values transparency, continuous improvement and making products with care and dedication.
+He has built dozens of web/mobile apps and helped establish companies.
+His most frequently used tools for creating web/mobile applications are AI, React Native, Nest and AWS.
+He believes that the goal of software engineering is to solve problems, not just to add new features.

 Make sure you check out my blog as well!